-The hand is a wonderful piece of evolution, wouldn’t you say?
-That opposed thumb we possess certainly has a lot to answer for in regards to our rapid development as a species and now, in the modern age, each and every digit is more important than ever considering all the bloody buttons we push on a daily basis.
-So, keeping them as safe as possible is essential we’d venture, especially as we, as bikers, can quite often put them in the odd spot of danger from time to time.
+The hand is a brilliant bit of evolution, we think you’d all agree?
+That opposed thumb we possess certainly has much to answer for regarding our scorchio development as a species and now, in the modern age, every digit is more important than ever considering all the sodding buttons we push on a daily basis.
+So, keeping them tip-top is essential we’d say, especially given we, as bikers, quite often put them in the odd spot of danger now and then.
 This makes wearing good gloves, or the best you can possibly afford, a crucial decision.

 The pinnacle of the motorcycle glove world is the race glove, or track or sports glove, whatever you prefer.
 Think about the range of movement your hands are capable of.
 Now imagine wrapping them in some thin leather.
 So far, so simple, right?
 The tricky part comes when adding protection and making sure how they’re built is the least compromised as possible – all while retaining full movement and allowing as much feel as possible.
 This is where things get tricky, and where the top products really shine.
 There’s a great deal of shite out there, which may be priced cheaply but the old mantra of getting what you pay for should be enough to dissuade you from that alluring £20 bin of ambiguously sourced mittens at some random show in the middle of a field, somewhere.
 Choose well, choose wisely and always buy the very best you can.